Ted's Hiking World Sierra Point

 May 24, 2010

-Needing to be out of the house this evening to accommodate a women-only dinner party, this seemed like a good opportunity to do some exploration in Yosemite Valley.
+Needing to be out of the house this evening to accommodate a women-only dinner party, this seems like a good opportunity to do some exploration in Yosemite Valley.
 My faithful Outback finds its way up the 180-mile route to Curry Village in just 3½ hours.

 *